 Setting encoding to UTF-8 with Java Servlets:

-Setting encoding to UTF-8 with Python or Perl:
+Setting encoding to UTF-8 with Python:

 Setting encoding to UTF-8 with Ruby on Rails: